 Exhaustion is sometimes said to reflect a policy judgment about the appropriate degree of economic reward for a patent: the patent owner should be entitled to a single sale, rather than charging each subsequent user, again and again indefinitely.
-But there is a counter regularly leveled at this argument: if downstream users must pay for downstream uses, the initial sale price will be reduced to reflect the item's diminished resale value.
-But perhaps the patent owner will exploit buyers' inattention to unanticipated future uses and spring its demands for later royalties as a unfair surprise.
-The economic back-and-forth is extensive.
+But there is a counter regularly leveled at this argument: if downstream users must pay for downstream 264.
+35 U.S.C. § 282(a)